lynfrank/new-devops/README.md

 # 🚀 DevOps CI/CD Pipeline: Jenkins on Azure with Terraform

-Hello!
-I'm **Paul Stanil Grasian** **https://www.linkedin.com/in/paul-stanil-grasian-9a9989187/**, a Cloud/DevOps Engineer certified in Azure (AZ-104).
-I'm currently seeking new opportunities in cloud infrastructure and DevOps.
-This project demonstrates a complete CI/CD pipeline implementation using tools I specialize in.

 ## 🌟 Project Overview
 This project implements an automated CI/CD pipeline for a containerized application: